AdS Virasoro-Shapiro from dispersive sum rules: Conclusions

 In this paper we have derived an infinite set of sum rules in Mellin space for the four-point function of the stress tensor in ${\cal N}=4$ SYM, to leading order in the inverse power of the central charge, but including all order corrections in $1/\lambda$.
 These sum rules give the explicit connection between the coefficients of the AdS Virasoro-Shapiro amplitude in a $1/\lambda$ expansion and the CFT data for heavy string states, of dimension $\Delta \sim \lambda^{1/4}$, given in principle by integrability.
 The structure of the equations is such that, regardless of this data, it imposes strong constraints on the coefficients of the AdS Virasoro-Shapiro amplitude.
 In the same way, it imposes non-trivial constraints on the CFT data entering the equations, which appear to be non-trivial from the point of view of integrability.
 An interesting aspect of these relations is that the heavy operator with the lowest dimension, namely the Konishi operator at strong coupling, controls the coefficient of $\sigma_2^a \sigma_3^b$ at large $a$.

 The part of the AdS Virasoro Shapiro amplitude fixed by the flat space limit, namely the coefficients denoted $\alpha_{a,b}$, is directly related to the leading order dimensions and OPE coefficients of the heavy operators, and our relations completely determine them.
 In particular, the OPE coefficients $\langle {\cal O}_2 {\cal O}_2 {\cal O}^{heavy}_{\delta,\ell} \rangle$ at leading order can be seen to satisfy beautiful relations involving harmonic sums.
 It would be interesting to understand these relations from a different perspective.
 Going into $AdS$, we have considered in detail the first layer of corrections to the flat space Virasoro-Shapiro amplitude.
 This layer is related to the first non-trivial $1/\lambda$ corrections to the CFT data mentioned above.
 We have constructed solutions consistent with the results from integrability, localisation and the transcendental structure of the equations, which agrees with the expected transcendental structure of the CFT-data.
-For the coefficients $\beta_{a,0}$ we have found a unique solution (under these assumptions), while for higher $\beta_{a,b}$ we have found solutions depending on a few coefficients, to be fixed when more data becomes available from integrability.
+For the coefficients $\beta_{a,0}$ we have found a unique solution (under these assumptions), while higher $\beta_{a,b}$ are also highly constrained in their form and could be fixed when more data becomes available from integrability.

 The application of dispersive sum rules to ${\cal N}=4$ SYM at strong coupling gives a handle on the so far elusive AdS Virasoro-Shapiro amplitude.
 There are many open problems that would be interesting to address.
 Below we list some of them in no particular order.